Případy 1. oddělení: Production

 The series began filming on March 18, 2013, and continued filming until December 2013.
-He held a press conference on 10 December 2013.
 The series was produced by Czech Television and Michal Reitler's creative production group.
 Police offices, prosecutor's office, newsroom, autopsy room, cells and other buildings or rooms seen were built on one of the floors of the former Komerční banka building in Sokolovská street in Prague 9.
-Some episodes also feature real crime scenes; 149 actors appeared in the first series and it was filmed in no less than 237 locations over a period of 284 days.
+Some episodes also feature real crime scenes; 149 actors appeared in the first series and it was filmed on 237 locations over a period of 284 days.

-First ideas for the series arose in 2008, after half a year only Jan Malinda discovered a policeman who was also willing to join the project; it was the colonel of the Prague Police Directorate, Ing.
+First ideas for the series came up in 2008, half a year later Jan Malinda found a policeman who was also willing to join the project, colonel of the Prague Police Directorate, Ing.
 Josef Mareš, who later became the official screenwriter.
-In the first part, he played a short extra role as a uniformed police officer, and although he spent 23 years with the Police of the Czech Republic, he wore the uniform for the first time.
+In the first episode, he played a short extra role as a uniformed police officer, and although he spent 23 years with the Police of the Czech Republic, he wore the uniform for the first time.
 In the tenth episode, he played a short extra role as one of the investigators.
 The series' working title was Homicide.

 The character of Miroslav Vladyka was originally intended as a supporting role; after the pilot, the creators decided to include Vladyka as one of the main characters.

 The second season was filmed from 1 March 2015 to 13 July 2015.
-Filming completed in August 2015; it was filmed for 80 days.
+Filming completed in August 2015; it lasted 80 days.